Flower Mound High School: Athletics

 In 2012, the softball team received national exposure when they lost a playoff game on a controversial missed-base rule.

-In 2014, the softball team advanced to the Regional Semi-Finals (only the second team to do this in school history).
+In 2014, the softball team advanced to the Regional Semi-Finals, the second team to do so in the school's history.
 They lost to Lubbock Coronado in the final game of a three-game series.

 In February 2015, at a boys' basketball game against Plano East Senior High School, two students (one, a then Flower Mound High School student, the other a former student from an unspecified Lewisville Independent School District school) in the Flower Mound High School student section held up signs reading "White Power".
 The signs, provided to the students by cheerleaders, were meant to read "Navy, Silver, White" (the school's colors) and "Jaguar Power" (in reference to their mascot).
-The incident sparked controversy on social networks, and was covered by both local and national media outlets.
+The incident sparked controversy on social networks and was covered by both local and national media outlets.
 An investigation was conducted by the Lewisville Independent School District.
 On February 20, 2015, the Lewisville Independent School District confirmed the display of the signs had been intentional and stated that, in conjunction with the local police department, disciplinary action had been taken.

-In 2016, the girls' soccer team won the state 6a title, winning the first state title for any girls' team.
+In 2016, the girls' soccer team won the state 6A title, winning the first state title for any girls' team.

-In 2018, the school's cheer team made third place at UCA Nationals in Orlando.
+In 2018, the school's cheer team made third place at UCA Nationals in Orlando (Super Varsity Game Day).

 In 2019, the boys’ soccer team won the state 6A title, winning the team's first state title.
 The score was 1-0 (4-1 PK) against Legacy of Educational Excellence High School.
 Sophomore goalkeeper Landon Leach received the competition's MVP award.

+In 2023, the 6A baseball team won state championship.

 Academics

-Flower Mound High School has been called one of the top ten "best public high schools" in the Dallas area and consistently receives an "Exemplary" (highest) rating from the Texas Education Agency.
+In 2006, Flower Mound High School was called one of the top ten "best public high schools" in the Dallas area.
+FMHS consistently receives an "A" rating from the Texas Education Agency under their A-F school report card system, which is the highest rating.

-Flower Mound has received Gold Performance Acknowledgments from the Texas Education Agency for its attendance (2002–06), AP/IB results (2002–06), college admissions (2003, 2004, 2005 and 2006), and the Recommended High School Program (2003, 2004, 2005, and 2006).
-In 2005, The Texas Educational Excellence Project ranked FMHS 23rd in the state for Latino Achievement, despite the fact that only 8.2% of the town is Latino or Hispanic (compared to a statewide average of 35.7%).
+Flower Mound has received Gold Performance Acknowledgments from the TEA for its attendance (2002–06), AP/IB results (2002–06), college admissions (2003, 2004, 2005 and 2006), and the Recommended High School Program (2003, 2004, 2005, and 2006) under the past Academic Excellence Indicator System, now replaced with Texas Academic Performance Reports (TAPR).
+In 2005, The Texas Educational Excellence Project ranked FMHS 23rd in the state for Latino Achievement, despite the fact that only 8.2% of the town is Latino or Hispanic compared to a statewide average of 35.7%.

-The FMHS 11th grade team placed first in the nation in WordMasters, an annual critical reading and analysis competition; six FMHS students received accolades for their perfect scores.